horizon-research/hvs_vr_encoding/Readme.md

 1. The script to run the whole pipeline for one frame is implemented in `scripts/pipeline_on_<device>/per_frame_seq_pipeline.py`.
 Read that file to see how to use and concatenate all modules together.

-2. You can also trigger each individual module; each module's folder has a readme file that describes briefly the function of each module and how to run it.
-For example, to trigger the persepective projection code, run:
+2. You can also trigger each individual module; each module's folder has a readme that describes briefly the function of each module and how to run it.
+For example, to trigger the persepective projection module, run:

 ```bash
 cd <top_folder>/host/projection